convertigo/convertigo-doc/programming-guide/frontend-developers/index.md

 Don't forget to add "?" before your key name or you'll have some undefined errors.
 {{site.data.alerts.end}}

+To send data to back end, you'll have to make a new [CallSequence](../../../reference-manual/convertigo-objects/mobile-application/components/action-components/callsequence/) selecting the targeted requestable which post data to your backend service.<br/>
+Then right click on your callSequence and click "Import variables from targeted sequence".
+This is what you will have to bind to send data.<br>
+To store your data, you can use the [SetGlobal](../../../reference-manual/convertigo-objects/mobile-application/components/action-components/setglobal/) object. <br/>
+To retrieve this value to bind it, in TS mode use <code>this.global?.myPropety</code>.

+FIG 5 - showing sending data to backend

 ## Custom Actions

 This component helps you writing your own processing code.<br/>